NanxuGong/feature-selection-via-autoregreesive-generation/README.md

-# feature-selection-via-autoregreesive-generation
+# FSNS
-This is the implementation code of the paper "Neuro-Symbolic Embedding for Short and Effective Feature Selection via Autoregressive Generation"
+This is the implementation code of the paper "[ACM TIST] Neuro-Symbolic Embedding for Short and Effective Feature Selection via Autoregressive Generation"

 ## implementation
 ### Step 1: download the data: